vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-The Nature of the fruit to be attained or enjoyed is mentioned in the dative or fourth case (i.e) in Nārāyaṇāya in the Tirumantra, in the word namah in the Dvaya, and in the carama śloka in the words "I will free thee from all sins."
+The Nature of the fruit to be attained or enjoyed
+is mentioned in the dative or fourth case (i.e) in Nārāyaṇāya in the Tirumantra,
+in the word namah in the Dvaya,
+and in the carama śloka in the words
+"I will free thee from all sins."
 </details>

 <details><summary>Español</summary>

-The Nature of the fruit to be attained or enjoyed is mentioned in the dative or fourth case (i.e) in Nārāyaṇāya in the Tirumantra, in the word namah in the Dvaya, and in the carama śloka in the words "I will free thee from all sins."
+La naturaleza de la fruta a alcanzar o disfrutar
+se menciona en el dativo o cuarto caso (es decir) en nārāyaṇāya en el tirumantra,
+en la palabra namah en el dvaya,
+y en el carama Śloka en las palabras
+"Te liberaré de todos los pecados".
 </details>